Road Safety Education

 Bikeability - Cycle Training

-Since 2007, the national Bikeability scheme has given thousands of children the chance to learn to ride a bike and develop the skills needed to ride safely.
+The the national Bikeability scheme aims to give children the chance to learn to ride a bike and develop the skills needed to ride safely, as an alternative mode of transport, an enjoyable pastime and a sport which brings a healthier lifestyle and lots of fun.

 School Travel Plans